GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 It has been added to the Recipes section too, under "Translating content from URL".

-## Added predefined Persisted Query "Import post from WordPress RSS feed"
+### Import post from WordPress RSS feed

-The new predefined Persisted Query "Import post from WordPress RSS feed" reads the WordPress RSS feed for a post, and creates a new post with its data.
+It reads the WordPress RSS feed for a post, and creates a new post with its data.

 The query is this one: